LPG (South Korean group): History

-Debut
+Debut and self-titled album

 Their first album, Long Pretty Girls, was released in fall of 2005.
 Although most of the record consists of dance tracks, their first (and only) single from the album was called "캉캉 (Can Can)" a song performed in the "Can-can style".
-The novelty of the song brought them a lot of attention from the press, but neither the song nor the album were commercially popular.
-It has been referenced and parodied by many Korean variety shows, including SBS' X-Man and KBS' Star Golden Bell.
+The novelty of the song brought them a lot of attention from the press, but neither the song nor the album were commercially popular, the group's debut was a commercial failure, It has been referenced and parodied by many Korean variety shows, including SBS' X-Man and KBS' Star Golden Bell.

-2006: Arm Pillow
+2006: "Arm Pillow"

 Their second album was released at the end of September 2006, accompanied by a sexier image.
-The first single, "Korean: 팔베개" (literally Arm Pillow), is quite different than "Can Can", having more of a Latin feel and a more rhythmic beat.
+The first single, "Korean: 팔베개" (literally "Arm Pillow"), is quite different than "Can Can", having more of a Latin feel and a more rhythmic beat.
 Limited promotional activities were done, the album sold poorly, entering at number 33 on the Music Industry Association of Korea's monthly sales chart with 2,359 copies sold;

-2007: Princess of the Sea and Winter Story
+2007: "Princess of the Sea" and "Winter Story"

 LPG released a single in the summer of 2007.
 Titled "바다의 공주" ("Princess of the Sea"), it is a remake of comedian Park Myung-soo's "바다의 왕자" ("Prince of the Sea"); the release contained both versions.

-On December 13, 2007, LPG released a winter single, entitled "Winter Story".
+On December 13, 2007, LPG released a winter single, titled "Winter Story".
 The first track, "스키장 가는 길" ("The Road to the Ski Hill"), was their first promotional single.

-2008–2010: Member changes and Doorbell of Love
+2008–2010: Member changes and "Doorbell of Love"

 On March 19, 2008, it was announced that Hanyoung and Sooah would be leaving the group due to their individual projects; the management group said that new members would be chosen.
 In 2009 the band returned with new members.

-In June 2010, Chani Music released a statement saying that DaEun had decided to leave the group to become an actress, and would be replaced by former A-Force member EunByul.
+In June 2010, Chani Music released a statement saying that DaEun had decided to leave the group to become an actress and would be replaced by former A-Force member EunByul.
 Shortly afterwards, the group made their comeback with "Doorbell Of Love".